 - leopard print wallpapers etc

-But what to buy.
+But what to buy?

 With Sarah’s imaginary though disapproving voice in my head, I offer my top ten picks in bedroom wallpapers and her probable reaction….

-- Sanderson Chestnut Tree Price; £95 per roll
+- Sanderson Chestnut Tree

 Jolly Volley says: “Sanderson market this wallpaper as a ‘joyous walk through nature’.
 I am not sure my hubby and I conjure up much joy on getting up for work on those cold winter mornings but who knows what wonderful feelings a bit of chestnut tree blossom on the wall will kindle…he may turn to me at 5am and say ‘that modern twist on a traditional wallpaper has quite set me for the day ahead’.”